 Oral and Maxillofacial Surgery: Educational Programs

-The Department of Oral and Maxillofacial Surgery (OMS) at the University of Pittsburgh offers a six-year, dual degree program.
-New residents commence training as interns in the department, joining their corresponding medical school class in the spring of the first year.
+The Department of Oral and Maxillofacial Surgery (OMS) at the University of Pittsburgh offers a six-year, dual degree, and a one four year program.
+New residents commence training as interns in the department, joining their corresponding medical school class in the spring of the first year, and in the six year of the dual degree program.
 Residents earn a medical degree and participate in advanced surgical training in oral and maxillofacial surgery, spending a total of 32 months on the oral and maxillofacial surgery service.
 The program is designed to be truly “integrated” and allow for the maximal benefit of coordinated medical training, and progression of knowledge and skill in oral and maxillofacial surgery.
 Residents are exposed to the full scope of oral and maxillofacial surgery throughout their training—including interdisciplinary care.

 Innovation and conducting research is a key aspect of our mission at Pitt.
 Scholarly activity, publishing in peer-reviewed journals, and presenting at scientific meetings of national scope and merit are strongly encouraged and facilitated.
 The two residents accepted each year are among the best-prepared and most qualified students in the nation.
 The department's graduates have accepted positions in both outstanding surgical practices and university attending positions at major medical centers throughout the United States.